 Expert Advice on Preparing Your Child for NAPLAN

-It’s almost time for the annual National Assessment Program – Literacy and Numeracy (NAPLAN), and parents across the country are wondering what they can do in the next few weeks to prepare children for the test.
+It’s almost time for the annual National Assessment Program – Literacy and Numeracy (NAPLAN), and you, like all parents across the country, wonder what you can do in the coming weeks to preparing your child for NAPLAN.
+Among all the possible options you can think of hiring a good primary school tutoring.

 NAPLAN measures the reading, writing, spelling, grammar and numeracy skills of students in Years 3, 5, 7 and 9.
 It is designed to test higher-order problem solving and interpretation skills.
 The purpose is to determine if educational programs are giving students the critical foundation they need to succeed.